uviclibraries/rstudio/tidyverse-data-B.md

 **END HERE**

 ### 4.8 Analyzing groups with group_by

+Let’s say we wanted to know how profitable each US city is.
+We can get the average profit, but grouped by US city.
+From this, we can sort by profit to see what the most and least profitable cities are.

 #### <u>Task 4.8.1:</u> Create a dataframe of US Cities and their average profit for each